This is the multi-page printable view of this section. Click here to print.

 • Up to 50 tags can be added per resource

-• When entering tags, search and select from the existing list of created Keys and Values
+• When entering tags, search and select from the list of previously created Keys and Values

 Table.
 Cloud Functions Details – Tag Tab Items